JCB (heavy equipment manufacturer): Bailout loan

-In 2020, JCB received a £600m loan in emergency financial aid from the UK government, during the coronavirus pandemic, despite its ultimate ownership being in the Netherlands and having reported a record £447 million profit the previous year.
+In 2020, JCB received a £600M loan in emergency financial aid from the UK government, during the coronavirus pandemic, despite its ultimate ownership being in the Netherlands and having reported a record £447M profit the previous year.
 Its chief executive Graeme Macdonald said: “Although not a public company, we are eligible for CCF because of our contribution to the UK economy.
 We don’t expect to utilise it in the short-term but it gives us an insurance policy if there is further disruption from or second spike or other impact around the world.”

-Brexit
+Politics

+JCB is a significant donor to the UK Conservative Party.
+Between 2007 and 2017, JCB and related Bamford entities donated £8.1m in cash or kind to the party.
+Between 2019 and 2021 JCB donated a further £2.5m.

+In 2016, Anthony Bamford donated £100,000 to Vote Leave, the official pro-Brexit group, and wrote to JCB's 6,500 staff explaining why he supported the UK leaving the EU.

-The company was a member of the CBI business lobby group until October 2016, when it was reported that JCB had left the CBI in the summer of 2016 following the Brexit vote due to the organisation's anti-Brexit stand.
-In May 2021, JCB chairman Anthony Bamford rejected an invitation to rejoin CBI, after previously having called it a "waste of time" that "didn’t represent my business or private companies".
+In October 2016, it was reported that JCB had left the CBI business lobby group in the summer of the same year due to the organisation's anti-Brexit stance.
+In May 2021, Anthony Bamford rejected an invitation to rejoin CBI, after previously having called it a "waste of time" that "didn’t represent my business or private companies".

-Bamford donated £100,000 to Vote Leave, the official pro-Brexit group, and JCB has also been a significant donor to the UK Conservative Party; since 2007 JCB and related Bamford entities have given the party £8.1m in cash or kind.

-In popular culture

-JCB is prominently featured in the song "JCB" by music group Nizlopi, which achieved UK number one status.
-The song is about a boy who goes to work with his father for the day.

-A JCB (not talking) named Jekub appears in volume 2 (Diggers) of The Bromeliad (alias Nomes) series by Terry Pratchett.

-The Lego Technic range featured a scale-model of the JCB backhoe (Set 8862), complete with working hydraulics systems (simulated using pneumatics) and many other features of the original.

-The 2017 movie Alien: Covenant featured 20 JCB machines in a spacecraft's "terraforming bay" to be used on a mission to establish a new colony on another planet.

-JCB was a major sponsor of the Williams F1 Formula 1 team, with its logo prominent on the F1 cars and hospitality for 2018 season.
-In 2019 it became a sponsor of Racing Point F1 Team.
-For the 2021 Formula 1 season, it was sponsor of the Aston Martin F1 Team, which is a rebrand of the former Racing Point F1 team.